-We discovered Ross’ unique mycelium material at The Workshop Residence in San Francisco’s Dogpatch neighborhood during AIA SF‘s month-long Architecture and the City festival.
+We first discovered Ross’ unique mycelium material at The Workshop Residence in San Francisco’s Dogpatch neighborhood during the 2012 AIA SF‘s month-long Architecture and the City festival.
 There, Ross is erecting a small laboratory in which he will grow mushrooms that will be used to produce a series of chairs and stools.
 “I want to demonstrate how you can create this kind of fabrication using local agricultural waste,” Ross told Food Republic regarding his Workshop Residence furniture.

 The lab was still under construction when we visited, but some of Ross’ completed works were on display.
 The exciting thing about mycelium is that it can be used to build virtually anything.
 In many of Ross’ creations he grows the fungus into a brick, which becomes super hard and surprisingly lightweight once it dries.
 For example, in Mycotecture, one of his most ambitious structures, Ross grew the fungus Ganoderma lucidum (or Reishi) into bricks at the Far West Fungi mushroom farm in Monterey, California, and stacked them into an arch.
 A variety of different lacquers and finishes can also be applied to the outer layer of the bricks to seal them and give them a glossy finish.